Radio Rhema. Mostly

 effect in the Glossary.

-More commonly known as Quakers, they are considered a Christian sect or
+commonly known as Quakers, they are considered a Christian sect or cult

-cult).
 Actual ratings for the different branches vary.
-See the individual
+See the individual listings

-listings for more information on the differences.
-It is generally accepted
+for more information on the differences.
+It is generally accepted that

-that the Religious Society of Friends was founded in 1652 by George Fox.
+the Religious Society of Friends was founded in 1652 by George Fox.
+Members

 by extended periods of complete silence - sometimes with whole meetings

-a church service.
-Apparently if he had waited until the end everything
+interrupting a church service.
+Apparently if he had waited until the

-would have been fine.
-He was in prison again in 1651 (under a 1648 blasphemy
+end everything would have been fine.
+He was in prison again in 1651 (under

-most often for refusing to join the army.)
-Quaker classic literature (that
+of eight times, most often for refusing to join the army.)
+Quaker classic

-most modern Quakers haven't read) includes No Cross, No Crown by
+literature (that most modern Quakers haven't read) includes No Cross,

-William Penn, The Apology by Robert Barclay, and The Inward
+No Crown by William Penn, The Apology by Robert Barclay, and The

 of it.